JasonMohabir/AOE-opioid/README.md

 - Raymond Li
 - Jason Mohabir

 The Wonder CDC Dataset was used to visualize the Opioid epidemic from 1999-2014.

+To run the site, make sure Flask is installed.
+	$ python app.py

+Open [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in a browser